Windows Live Agents

-Windows Live Agents are chatterbot agents for Windows Live Messenger that is part of Microsoft's Windows Live services.
-They provide users the ability to interact with the agents through Windows Live Messenger to get more information about specific topics.
+Windows Live Agents were chatterbot agents for Windows Live Messenger that was part of Microsoft's Windows Live services.
+They provided users the ability to interact with the agents through Windows Live Messenger to get more information about specific topics.

-Windows Live Agents are used to entertain, encourage engagement with products or services, provide a new advertising opportunity for brand advertisers, and drive search and information retrieval.
+Windows Live Agents were used to entertain, encourage engagement with products or services, provide a new advertising opportunity for brand advertisers, and drive search and information retrieval.

-Although support and development of Windows Live Agents has been discontinued as of June 30, 2009, existing Windows Live Agents can still be found in Windows Live Gallery.
+Although support and development of Windows Live Agents has been discontinued as of June 30, 2009, existing Windows Live Agents were still available to be used from Windows Live Gallery until its discontinuation in 2011.

 Agents

 Several agents that were available include: